Changing the landscape of midstream production.

 Wolf’s comprehensive approach to health, safety, the environment, and regulatory compliance and its core focus on operations, translates into reliable service for customers.

 “The development of assets under a well-funded, long-term vehicle, will offer midstream customers greater certainty as they grow their operations.
-We’re delighted to launch this vehicle with CPPIB.
 Given the long duration nature of midstream projects and the need for follow-on investment, CPPIB’s ability to provide long-term capital is appealing to producers seeking a stable midstream provider.” – Gord Salahor, CEO

 About our Investor

 “As a long-term investor, we see midstream as an attractive sector given the significant investment required in Western Canada to support growth in natural gas and natural gas liquids production in new areas.
-We are excited to work with Wolf management, who are highly experienced operators in the midstream sector with a proven track record.” – Avik Dey, Managing Director, Head of Natural Resources, CPPIB
+We are excited to work with Wolf management, who are highly experienced operators in the midstream sector with a proven track record.” – Avik Dey, Managing Director, Energy & Resources, CPPIB